samuelkivi/solita-dev-academy-2022-exercise/README.md

 MySQL

-Python for inserting the given data database
+Python for inserting the given data to the database